-Solano County Library, The Friends of the Vallejo Public Library, in partnership with Sustainable Solano and UR what U eat bring you the next series of “What’s For Dinner?”- healthy cooking workshops aiming to educate the community on healthy, nutritious food choices using seasonal ingredients.
-Classes will take place quarterly at John F. Kennedy Library (505 Santa Clara Street) in downtown Vallejo.
-This series will be taught by Chef Lisa Núñez-Hancock, a culinary arts instructor, natural food chef, food activist and a member of Sustainable Solano’s Local Food Movement Advisory Board.
+Solano County Library, The Friends of the Vallejo Public Library, in partnership with Sustainable Solano and UR what U eat bring you the next series of “What’s For Dinner?”— healthy cooking workshops aiming to educate the community on healthy, nutritious food choices using seasonal ingredients.
+Classes take place at John F. Kennedy Library (505 Santa Clara St.) in downtown Vallejo.
+This series is taught by Chef Lisa Núñez-Hancock, a culinary arts instructor, natural food chef, food activist and a member of Sustainable Solano’s Local Food Movement Advisory Board.

 *Please refer to our events calendar for more details, dates changes or updates regarding these workshops.

 Lisa Núñez-Hancock is a culinary arts instructor, natural food chef, food activist and founder of UR what U eat.
 Lisa has recently moved to Vallejo and is very excited about bringing her skills and knowledge about nutrition, food preparation and the politics around the food movement to the community.
 She has taught nutrition and healthy cooking classes for over nine years in inner-city after school programs, museums, libraries, homesteading hubs, at community centers, and as part of the Los Angeles Unified School District’s curriculum.